A Local’s List and a Family Feast: New Orleans in a Weekend

 Where to eat

 We did a food tour of New Orleans with a native and can provide recommendations from down home classic New Orleans to more modern foodie fare.
-Here’s our list of recommended places:
+Here’s where we went:

 Gris-Gris - brunch here had great gumbo, fried oysters, salads, and refreshing mimosas